Florida Hurricane Construction Defects Lawyer

 - Subsurface issues – If a property is built on an unstable foundation, it can lead to problems like cracks in the foundation, wall separation, or roof issues; in South Florida, builders can often fail to account for uneven settling, which can lead to many of these issues and open a building to structural damage or failure during a hurricane

 When the architects, engineers, and contractors and subcontractors responsible for building or performing work on your property get careless or cut corners, that substandard work can leave you exposed when a hurricane comes through South Florida.
-At Gonzalez & Cartwright, our attorneys will work to hold negligent builders and contractors accountable when they leave your property with defects that result in more serious damage following a hurricane.
+At Gonzalez & Cartwright, our Florida hurricane construction defect lawyer will work to hold negligent builders and contractors accountable when they leave your property with defects that result in more serious damage following a hurricane.
 When you hire us to pursue your hurricane construction defects claim, you can expect that our legal team will:

 - Thoroughly investigate your claim, including inspecting your property and securing documents from the construction of or work on your property to have evidence for your claim